Do current observations support transient acceleration of our universe?: Will there be any deceleration of our Universe in near future?

-Now, for any arbitrary values of the model parameters, $\Gamma_i$'s, one can depict the evolution of the deceleration parameter and consequently check the existence of the transient acceleration.
-Since the model parameters, namely, $\Gamma_i$'s can be expressed in terms of the cosmographic parameters (see eqn. (\ref{eq3_69})), thus, one can estimate the observational bounds on $\Gamma_i$'s through the estimations of $q_0, j_0, s_0$ in a model independent approach (see section \ref{sec-constraints}).
-This is an indirect method to constrain the matter creation model (eqn. (\ref{eq3_69})) using the kinematical constraints.
-Following this, we show the evolution of the deceleration parameter, $q(H)$, in Fig. \ref{Fig-deceleration1} using some typical values of $q_0= -0.5, j_0= 1$ but varied the snap values, $s_0$.
-The red, green and blue curves of Fig. \ref{Fig-deceleration1} respectively stands for $s_0 = -10$, $-1.1$ and $-0.5$.
-Additionally, the black dashed curve of Fig. \ref{Fig-deceleration1} stands for the SCM curve with $\Omega_0\; (=0.73)$ being the density parameter of the total fluid at present.
-From Fig. \ref{Fig-deceleration1}, one can clearly see that the transient acceleration within the frame of the matter creation model is certainly allowed for some specific values of the snap parameter (the blue curve drawn for $s_0 =-0.5$ only predicts the transition from the past decelerating phase to the present accelerating phase and this continues so).
-The SCM model also indicates for an eternal acceleration after the decelerating phase (see the black dashed curve of Fig. \ref{Fig-deceleration1}).
-The possibility of transient acceleration becomes stronger from Fig. \ref{Fig-deceleration2} where we use the values of $(q_0, j_0, s_0)$ estimated from the observational datasets summarized in Table~\ref{tab:cosmography}.
-The Fig. \ref{Fig-deceleration2} clearly shows that for all the observational datasets, the transient acceleration within this matter creation model (eqn. (\ref{eq3_67})) is supported by the observational data employed in this work.
+In Fig. \ref{Fig-deceleration1}, we show the evolution of the deceleration parameter, $q(H)$, using some fixed typical values of $q_0= -0.5, j_0= 1$ but with different values of the snap parameter $s_0$.
+The red, green and blue curve of Fig. \ref{Fig-deceleration1} respectively stands for $s_0 = -10$, $-1.1$ and $-0.5$.
+In the same figure (i.e. Fig. \ref{Fig-deceleration1}), the black dashed curve represents the evolution of the deceleration parameter for the SCM model, given by with $\Omega_0\; (=0.73)$ being the density parameter of the total fluid at $z= 0$.
+From Fig. \ref{Fig-deceleration1}, one can see that for $s_0 = -10$ (red curve) and $s_0 = -1.1$ (green curve), transient acceleration is allowed while the blue curve drawn for $s_0 =-0.5$ only predicts the transition from the past decelerating phase to the present accelerating phase and this continues so.
+The SCM model also indicates an eternal acceleration after the decelerating phase (see the black dashed curve of Fig. \ref{Fig-deceleration1}).
+Therefore, one can see that depending on the values of the snap parameter, one could realize either an eternal accelerating phase or a transient feature in the deceleration parameter.
+In fact, from Fig. \ref{Fig-deceleration1}, one can further notice that the determination of the future deceleration of the universe is strongly dependent on the magnitude of the snap parameter provided $q_0$ and $j_0$ are fixed as done in this case.

-So far we discuss the possibility of the transient acceleration within the context of matter creation theory and our result is positive as it agrees with the present observations.
-However, since such conclusion has a dependence on the underlying cosmological model, although our treatment follows the model independent techniques, but still some hints towards such conclusion from purely geometric point of view would be certainly appealing.
-In what follows we focus on the next paragraph.

-Let us recall the expansion of the scale factor around the present time, $t_0$, taking the form \cite{Visser2004}: